 Saluministi Alimentari offers a bounty of Italian staples for pick-up and delivery.
 You can get cotoletta (crumbed pork cutlets), pasta, olive oil, sauces and antipasto.
 They also stock basic staples like milk and eggs, and some luscious Italian wines.

 Everyone’s got their favourite Earl Canteen sandwich.
 Now you can have it at home with a customised Earl at Home pack.
 You can also pick up some ready-made meals or bake-at-home sweet treats.
 Did someone say raspberry ripple and pistachio cookie log?

 Queen Victoria Market

+The market is open for fresh produce and essentials via pre-order and pickup service.
 You’d be hard pressed to find more fresh produce, cheese, meat and literally anything else a foodie could ever need under one roof.
 The Vic Market is renowned for the sensational Dairy Hall, with provedores like Bill’s Farm and RIPE, as well as countless fruit and veg stalls.
 But make sure you don’t skip the spots selling great staples – we’re talking spices from Gewurzhaus, tea from McIvers and fresh pastries from M&G Caiafa.